-Time Place and Event Casualty

-430B.C427B.C.
-The great plague of Athens One third of the population of Athens

-got sick and died.
+Time Place and Event Casualty 430B.C427B.C.
+The great plague of Athens One third of the population of Athens, Greece got sick and died.
 541A.D542A.D.
-The Justinian plague of the The Byzantine empire lost roughly 20-

-Mediterranean 25% of its population.
+The Justinian plague of the The Byzantine empire lost roughly 20- Mediterranean 25% of its population.
 1347A.D1351A.D.
-Second plague pandemic (black Nearly a third of the European

-death) population died.
+Second plague pandemic (black Nearly a third of the European death) population died.
 1918A.D1919A.D.
-Spanish flu About 1 billion people worldwide were

-infected, and between 25 and 40

-millions of people were killed.
-Its global

-average fatality rate was about 2.5-5%.

-This was caused by a corona virus,

-which is related to COVID-19 but is not

-exactly the same.
+"Spanish" flu, which actually About 1 billion people worldwide were started in the middle of the infected, and between 25 and 40 United States and spread to the millions of people were killed.
+Its global whole world. average fatality rate was about 2.5-5%.
+This was caused by a corona virus, which is related to COVID-19 but is not exactly the same.
 2003A.D.
-SARS corona virus influenza 349 cases of death
+SARS corona virus influenza 349 cases of death 2009A.D.

-2009A.D.
 The Influenza A,H1N1 virus About 18,500 people died worldwide.
 2018A.D2020A.D.
-Ebola pandemic of The By the end of 2019, the pandemic

-Democratic Republic of the caused more than 2000 deaths.
+Ebola pandemic of The By the end of 2019, the pandemic Democratic Republic of the caused more than 2000 deaths.
 Congo

 Middle and high school students who use this workbook can access more detailed information on the Internet.
-The U.S. Centers for Disease Control is an important source.
+The U.S. Centers for Disease Control website is an important source.
 The World Health Organization is collecting information world-wide.
 Scientists of many nations have contributed useful information to the world in this field.
 Among the children reading this book are future scientists, epidemiologists, doctors and nurses who will do research in the fields of infectious diseases, public health, and medical care.
 You will be able to help our future generations to understand diseases and prevent them in a better way, so that they can live in a safer home and a safer planet.